 Object map is a feature that tracks the presence of backing RADOS objects when a client writes to an rbd image.
 When a write occurs, that write is translated to an offset within a backing RADOS object.
 When the object map feature is enabled, the presence of these RADOS objects is tracked.
 So, we can know if the objects actually exist.
 Object map is kept in-memory on the librbd client so it can avoid querying the OSDs for objects that it knows don’t exist.
-In other words, object map is an index of the objects that actually exists.
+In other words, object map is an index of the objects that actually exist.

 Object map is beneficial for certain operations, viz: